aclemons/emailrelay/doc/reference.rst

 command, ignoring any AUTH name from the original submission.
 This default policy can be modified by editing the *MailFromAuthOut* field in the message envelope file, perhaps by using a *--filter* or *--client-filter* program.
-The value in this envelope field should be empty for the default policy, *<>* for no AUTH name, or an xtext-encoded authentication name.
+The value in this envelope field should be empty for the default policy, *\<\>* for no AUTH name, or an xtext_-encoded authentication name.

-The TLS layer can also be used for authentication, independently of SMTP, as described below.
+The TLS_ layer can also be used for authentication, independently of SMTP_, as described below.

 TLS encryption
 ==============
-E-MailRelay can use negotiated TLS to encrypt SMTP and POP sessions: use the *--client-tls* command-line option to enable client-side TLS encryption when E-MailRelay is acting as an SMTP client, and use *--server-tls* to enable server-side TLS when E-MailRelay is acting as an SMTP or POP server.
+E-MailRelay can use negotiated TLS_ to encrypt SMTP_ and POP_ sessions: use the *--client-tls* command-line option to enable client-side TLS encryption when E-MailRelay is acting as an SMTP client, and use *--server-tls* to enable server-side TLS when E-MailRelay is acting as an SMTP or POP server.
 The